 DOE contractors use the processes, guidelines, and limits found in DOE Order 458.1 and associated guidance (such as the surface activity guidelines) for the clearance of property with residual radioactive material (see glossary).
-10 CFR § 835 Surface Contaminated Object Limits are used for clearance of objects with the potential for surficial contamination, while specific Authorized Limits have been derived to control whether items with potential volumetric contamination are released.
-In those cases where volumetric Authorized Limits have not been established, release is determined based on a comparison to established background radionuclide concentrations.
-These background radionuclide concentrations are documented in the Methods for Conducting Risk Assessments and Risk Evaluations (DOE 2015c), where appropriate.
+Release criteria for surface contamination limits as specified in DOE Order 458.1, Radiation Protection of the Public and Environment, or other DOE-approved limits are used for clearance of objects with the potential for surficial contamination, while specific authorized limits have been derived to control whether items with potential volumetric contamination are released.
+In those cases where volumetric authorized limits have not been established, release is determined based on a comparison to established background radionuclide concentrations.
+These background radionuclide concentrations are documented in the Methods for Conducting Risk Assessments and Risk Evaluations (DOE 2016a), where appropriate.